 Health Screening Requirements

 Florida Statute 381.0056 requires that health screenings be conducted at grade levels KG, 1st, 3rd, and 6th.
 Nurses from the St. Johns County School District, in conjunction with trained school personnel and volunteers, conduct the screenings.
-Screenings will be completed during the first semester of school.
 Below are the grade level screenings:

 If a student does not pass the vision, hearing or scoliosis screening, a referral letter will be sent home indicating that further examination and corrective measures are needed.
 Health screening information is confidential and the results are filed in each student’s cumulative folder.